michalzeman/spring-reactive-microservices/README.md

 ## Shortener MS
 - responsible by creating of short url
 - when user is loading some url based on some key representing shortened url, MS is generaring event ShortenerViewed and publishing it into the Kafka topic "shortener-viewed"
-- this MS is designed or trying to be designed in DDD style and representing Shortener Bounded Context.
+- this MS is designed or trying to be designed in DDD style and is representing Shortener Bounded Context.
 - Changes of Shortener aggregate like it was created, updated ... are captured by ShortenerChangedEvent and published into the Kafka topic "shortener-changed"
 - Result of changes done on aggregate is also published as a document event into the Kafka topic "shortener-document".
 This document event representing current state of Shortener aggregate and it could be used for others services for